zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/b2b-outbound-x12-ftp/b2b-outbound-x12-ftp.md

 ACME Corp sends an 850 Purchase Order EDI document to Trading Partner Dell Inc. ACME Corp had configured OIC B2B message exchange agreement to send Purchase Order EDI document to External Trading Partner.

-This integration takes the input as XML from a Rest Client .
+This integration takes the input as XML from a Rest Client.
 In a real world use case you would have the XML originating from a Source System like ERP Cloud or NetSuite.
 A Backend App Integration transforms XML into EDI X12 format using EDI Translate functionality and sends the EDI document to B2B Integration to send across to External Trading Partner (Dell Inc)

 ![B2BArchitecture diagram](images/b2b-outbound1.png =50%x*)